What Should I Wear?

 Auditorium doors are closed when the performance begins.
 If you arrive late, please wait by the entry doors until the ushers let you in, and then quietly take your seat.

-If you must leave before intermission or the end of the performance, we request that you do between movements if at all possible in order not to disturb others around you.
+If you must leave during the performance, we request that you do between movements if at all possible in order not to disturb others around you.

 What are the House Rules?

 Cellular phones, watch alarms and electronic devices must be turned off/completely silenced before the performance begins.
 Presser Hall Auditorium was specifically designed to carry sound, so please refrain from talking or whispering as this can be very distracting for the performers and fellow audience members.
-Smoking is not allowed on Bethany College Campus.
+Tobacco in any form is not allowed on Bethany College Campus.
 Food and beverages are not allowed inside the Auditorium.

 Are Children Allowed to Attend?